-Taking all these risks and pressures into account, the Council set a balanced budget to deliver savings of £12m in 2019/20.
+The Council set a balanced budget to deliver savings of £7.185m in 2020/21.
 The risks associated with achieving these savings along with the risk associated with the structural overspend in the DSG meant that it was necessary to continue to make provision for contingencies, including a planned contribution to the General Fund Balance in order to increase the Council's low level of reserves.